 - Game & Fauna Service, the responsible body for the implementation of the Birds Directive, has about 90 game wardens in total across the whole of island.
-The Larnaca & Famagusta district, where most of the bird trapping takes place in Cyprus and where the survey area of BirdLife Cyprus is focused, has about 20 game wardens, - Cyprus Police Anti-Poaching Unit had 7 officers for the spring trapping period, and - SBA Police Anti-Poaching Unit was comprised of 11 officers to cover the Eastern Dhekelia Sovereign Base Area during the spring trapping period.
+The Larnaca & Famagusta district, where most of the bird trapping takes place in Cyprus and where the survey area of BirdLife Cyprus is focused, has about 20 game wardens, - Cyprus Police Anti-Poaching Unit had 6 officers for the spring trapping period - SBA Police Anti-Poaching Unit was comprised of 8 officers to cover the Eastern Dhekelia Sovereign Base Area during the spring trapping period.
 BirdLife Cyprus would like to thank the SBA Administration and SBA Police APU team for its willingness and support in undertaking joint field monitoring of illegal bird trapping with the BirdLife Cyprus team.

 Table 2 summarises the number of reports that BirdLife Cyprus provided to the competent authorities regarding active trapping sites and the overall feedback given by the competent authorities.
-The information presented in the table below refers to active trapping sites as recorded by the survey team (this includes all net codes, P, ANN, AUN and ASN - see Appendix 1 for net ride classification - and sites where limesticks were found) and were reported to the competent authorities for further action.
+The information presented in the table below refers to active trapping sites as recorded by the survey team (this includes all net codes, P, ANN, AUN and ASN that were reported to the competent authorities for further action.